 1. Primary Sanctions

 a.
 Termination is removal of institutional recognition.
-The organization is denied all privileges associated with recognition including, but not limited to, the right to reserve space in College facilities or to use College property or resources, the right to receive student activity fee or other funding from College resources, and the right to participate in or sponsor extracurricular or social activities on campus.
+The organization is denied all privileges associated with recognition including, but not limited to, the right to reserve space in university facilities or to use university property or resources, the right to receive student activity fee or other funding from university resources, and the right to participate in or sponsor extracurricular or social activities on campus.

 c.
 Probation with Loss of Privileges is continued recognition with loss of the right to sponsor or participate in all extracurricular and/or social activities for a stated period of time.
 Further misconduct during the period of probation or violation of the terms of the probation will most likely result in a loss of recognition.

 d.
 Probation is continued recognition and operation with a warning that further misconduct during the period of probation or violation of the terms of the probation may result in loss of institutional recognition.
 Conditions may be attached as terms of continuance during the period of probation.

 e.
 Warning is notifying the organization that it has violated university regulations and is a caution that repetition of the behavior or other misconduct may result in a more severe sanctions.
 An organization may not receive more than two warnings for the same conduct in an academic year without more serious action being taken.

 2. Secondary Sanctions

 a.
 Loss or Restriction of Privileges is limitation or removal of social privileges including, but not limited to, the opportunity to schedule social functions, to use university facilities or vehicles, or to post notices.
 In addition, consistent with the provision of written agreements (should such exist), an organization's assignment of space in university facilities may be canceled and/or other privileges removed.

 b.
 Educational Requirement is requiring an organization to complete specific assignments at the organization's expense directly related to the violation committed.

 c.
 Restitution is requiring an organization to reimburse the university, appropriate individual(s), or vendor(s) for damage or misappropriation.